South Korean police ban propaganda leaflet launch to North

-PAJU, South Korea, Oct 22 (Reuters) - South Korean police banned activists from sending propaganda leaflets across the heavily militarised border into North Korea on Monday, following last week’s threat of attack by Pyongyang if they went ahead.
+PAJU, South Korea (Reuters) - South Korean police banned activists from sending propaganda leaflets across the heavily militarized border into North Korea on Monday, following last week’s threat of attack by Pyongyang if they went ahead.

-Police and troops blocked highway exits to the launch site close the demililitarised zone that separates the impoverished North from its affluent neighbour to prevent activists from launching balloons carrying materials denouncing Pyongyang.
+Police and troops blocked highway exits to the launch site close the demililitarized zone that separates the impoverished North from its affluent neighbor to prevent activists from launching balloons carrying materials denouncing Pyongyang.

 The North had warned on Friday that it would fire on the launch site close to its border if the leaflets were sent across the border.